The great Elia Kazan has passed away.

 Greg,

 Kazan was a member of the Communist Party.
 After all, he starred in Waiting for Lefty (one of the most famous moments in American theatre in the 20th century, was him standing downstage center, screaming, “STRIKE STRIKE STRIKE STRIKE”) – Waiting for Lefty was basically a pamphlet for the Communist Party.
-It’s also an awesome piece of writing, but Kazan did believe in Communism and called himself a Communist.
+Kazan called himself a Communist.

-But when the Communist Party began to treat the Group Theatre like its own pawn, when they started showing up at their theatre meetings, telling them what they were allowed to write about, what they were allowed to say … Kazan left the Communist Party.
-He was an artist.
-Not a tool.
+But when the Communist Party began to treat the Group Theatre like a pawn/mouthpiece, when they started showing up at their meetings, telling them what they were allowed to write about, what they were allowed to say … Kazan left the Communist Party.
+He wouldn’t be anyone’s tool.